 |Your cart is empty|

-This site is the culmination of several earlier sites that I created and utilized for my day job (psychiatry - adult ADHD specialist with one book credit so far), for a "duckitude" project, and for an early version of an online fine photography gallery and its short-lived brick-and-mortar existence . . .
-Click here to read more at 'About'
+This site is the culmination of several earlier sites that I created and utilized for my book and publication company, for a "duckitude" project, and for an early version of an online fine photography gallery and its short-lived brick-and-mortar existence .

 In June 1970, Bruce died in a mechanical failure accident testing a new Can Am car at Goodwood, UK, after accelerating to approx. 170 mph on the Lavant to Woodcote straightaway.